SQE-5a/SQE-Assignment-3/meeting 1-Notes.md

 We started finding open source projects to work for understanding the non functional requirements.
 After our long survey, we found three projects.

 ## First:  Android app named as Natrium app
-Link of github code of that project is https://github.com/appditto/natrium_wallet_flutter.
+Following is github link of flutter  https://github.com/appditto/natrium_wallet_flutter.

 ## Second: Open Source web software named as Dolibarr
 Link of github code of that project is https://github.com/Dolibarr/dolibarr.